Renting is changing

 Provide information to your tenants:

-- you’ll need to give a government-produced information sheet to your tenants which will explain what the new rules mean for the tenancy.
+- you’ll need to give a copy of the government-produced Information Sheet to your tenants.
+This explains what the new rules mean for their tenancy

 - if your current tenancy is based entirely on a verbal agreement, you’ll need to give your tenant a written record of specific terms of the agreement.
-You will have to do this instead of providing the information sheet.
+You’ll have to do this instead of providing the Information Sheet

-- we’ll publish further guidance in January 2026 on the information you’ll need to provide.
-You will have to give this to your tenants in writing on or before 31st May 2026.
+- we’ve published guidance on the information you’ll need to provide.
+You’ll have to give this information to your tenants in writing on or before 31 May 2026

-- we’ll publish further guidance on how to do this in March 2026.
+- we’ve published further guidance on how to do this

 Familiarise yourself with the new forms